kdeldycke/chessboard/README.rst

     Options:
       --version             Show the version and exit.
-      -l, --length INTEGER  Length of the board.
-      -h, --height INTEGER  Height of the board.
+      -l, --length INTEGER  Length of the board.  [required] -h, --height INTEGER  Height of the board.  [required] -s, --silent          Do not display result board, only final count.
       -v, --verbose         Print much more debug statements.
       --rook INTEGER        Number of rooks to add to the board.
       --king INTEGER        Number of kings to add to the board.